Aspirated consonant: Absence

-French, Standard Dutch, Afrikaans, Turkish, Tamil, Finnish, Portuguese, Italian, Spanish, Russian, Polish, Latvian and Modern Greek are languages that do not have phonetic aspirated consonants.
+French, Standard Dutch, Afrikaans, Tamil, Finnish, Portuguese, Italian, Spanish, Russian, Polish, Latvian and Modern Greek are languages that do not have phonetic aspirated consonants.

 Examples

 Chinese

 Standard Chinese (Mandarin) has stops and affricates distinguished by aspiration: for instance, /t tʰ/, /t͡s t͡sʰ/.
 In pinyin, tenuis stops are written with letters that represent voiced consonants in English, and aspirated stops with letters that represent voiceless consonants.
 Thus d represents /t/, and t represents /tʰ/.

 Wu Chinese and Southern Min has a three-way distinction in stops and affricates: /p pʰ b/.
 In addition to aspirated and unaspirated consonants, there is a series of muddy consonants, like /b/.
 These are pronounced with slack or breathy voice: that is, they are weakly voiced.
 Muddy consonants as initial cause a syllable to be pronounced with low pitch or light (陽 yáng) tone.

 Indian languages

 Many Indo-Aryan languages have aspirated stops.
 Sanskrit, Hindustani, Bengali, Marathi, and Gujarati have a four-way distinction in stops: voiceless, aspirated, voiced, and voiced aspirated, such as /p pʰ b bʱ/.
 Punjabi has lost voiced aspirated consonants, which resulted in a tone system, and therefore has a distinction between voiceless, aspirated, and voiced: /p pʰ b/.

-Some of the Dravidian languages, such as Telugu, Malayalam, and Kannada, have a distinction between voiced and voiceless, aspirated and unaspirated.
+Other languages such as Telugu, Malayalam, and Kannada, have a distinction between voiced and voiceless, aspirated and unaspirated.
+However, in all of these languages, aspirated consonant occur (mostly) in borrowed words, and commonly substituted with their unaspirated counterparts.